 To ensure that a font will work when published to Server, Online, or Public, it must exist on all systems where the visualization will be authored or consumed.
 It must exist on your desktop computer as well as the desktop computers of those who will be viewing your workbook.
 It must also exist on Tableau Server, Online, or Public.

 So, if your font exists on all such systems, then you’re in great shape and can use that font without any worries.
 But that’s difficult to guarantee.
 Different operating systems (Windows, Mac OS, Linux, etc.) have different built-in fonts.
 Those fonts can be removed and others added.
 Some software packages, such as Microsoft Office, include additional fonts not part of the operating system.
 And since there is no standard across all operating systems, it’s difficult to guarantee that everyone will have the font.
 There is one exception to this, however.
 The Tableau font family is automatically installed with Desktop and Server and is always available on Tableau Online and Tableau Public.
 However, it still needs to be on the computers of end users who may not have Tableau Desktop.
 To address this, Tableau automatically provides a method, via CSS, that the browser can download the fonts.
-Thus, if the Tableau font doesn’t already exist on the computer, it will be made available in the browser's cache before a viz is rendered.
+Thus, if the Tableau font (and other Tableau-Safe Fonts) doesn’t already exist on the computer, it will be made available in the browser's cache before a viz is rendered.
 This is the only font with which Tableau currently does this.

 Scenarios